 LEWIS COUNTY, N.Y.
 (WWTI) — Lewis County is continuing to update residents on coronavirus cases within the county.

-As of May 13, there was one Lewis County resident hospitalized with the virus.
+As of May 16, there were three Lewis County residents hospitalized with the virus.
 Lewis County is no longer reporting COVID-19 isolations or quarantines.

 Despite the low rates, officials are urging residents to isolate themselves if they believe they have COVID-19 symptoms.
 These can take 2 to 14 days to appear after exposure.